kgruiz/PythonPotrace/Docs/COutline.md

 - `j`: `int`, Current column number of text.
 - `linelen`: `int`, Max length before a newline is needed.
 **Returns:**
-`int`, Column cursor is left at (may include multiple lines if linelength is shorter than a line).
+`int`, Column cursor is left at (may include multiple lines if linelength is shorter than a line), representing the position where to continue writing next.

 #### `license`
 ```c